dhakehurst/net.akehurst.kotlin.kt2ts/README.md

 Minimal documentation is below, for full documentation please register here [https://info.itemis.com/en/kotlin-typescript-integration/].
 The company that has kindly sponsored the development of this plugin would like your email address.

+A blog post that discusses the issues this plugin tries to solve can be found here [https://medium.com/@dr.david.h.akehurst/building-applications-with-kotlin-and-typescript-8a165e76252c].

 ## Add the plugin